lixpaulian/cronparser/README.md

 The library dependends very lightly on the __trace__ functionality found in the uOS++ package (https://github.com/micro-os-plus/micro-os-plus-iii), but this can be easily replaced.

 ## Tests
 A separate directory `test` is included that contains a short test program which iterates a list of dates and cron strings to test for matches.
-You can freely add other dates/cron strings pairs in the table.
+You can freely add other dates/cron string pairs in the table.